This keyhole scarf is a nice simple garter stitch pattern with a difference.

-Gauge: Not important
+Gauge: Woohoo it's not important

 Needles: 9 US / 5.5mm for using 2 strands held together or 8 US (5 mm) for using 1 strand

-2 Small stitch holders
+Notions: 2 Small stitch holders and a tapestry needle

-This scarf only uses 1 ball of yarn however I used 2 balls and held two strands together as one so that it was thicker and warmer.
+Pattern Notes: This scarf only uses 1 ball of yarn however I used 2 balls and held two strands together as one so that it was thicker and warmer.

-Instructions: Cast on 24 stitches
+Cast on 24 stitches

 Knit garter stitch for 8 inches.